puneetnith28/CreatorMind/README.md

 ## ✨ Features Overview

 ### 🧠 1.
-Persistent Creator Memory
+Persistent Creator Memory (Powered by helloMinds)
-Your agent maintains a permanent **Creator DNA** profile (your niche, audience, tone, and constraints).
-As you use the platform, it dynamically extracts **Learned Preferences and Patterns** from your feedback and analytics.
-It never suggests a generic idea, and it never forgets what you like.
+Your agent maintains a permanent **Creator DNA** profile using the **Animoca Brands Minds SDK**.
+Every interaction, accepted/rejected idea, and analytics report is stored as memory context.
+The Mind dynamically extracts **Learned Preferences and Patterns**, meaning it never suggests a generic idea, and it never forgets what you like.

 ### 🎥 2.
 YouTube Data Integration
 Users can seamlessly link their YouTube accounts via Google OAuth.
 The system automatically pulls channel metrics, views, retention stats, and audience engagement data, turning raw analytics into actionable insights.

 ### ⚙️ 3.
 Autonomous Background Worker
 You don't need to click buttons for the AI to work.
-A continuous background worker polls the database, checking on your goals, monitoring live YouTube metrics, and generating new content opportunities entirely on its own.
+A continuous background worker polls the database, checking on your goals, monitoring live YouTube metrics, and triggering the **helloMinds API** to generate new content opportunities entirely on its own.
 You can track everything it does in the real-time **Activity Timeline**.

 ### 🧪 4.
 The Opportunity Engine & Growth Experiments
 When the Mind detects a growth opportunity, it doesn't just guess.
 It proposes A/B experiments (e.g., *Test A: Standard Hook vs. Test B: Problem-First Hook*).
 The background worker securely fetches real-time YouTube metrics to observe the experiment outcomes.